Classes and Objects in Java

 Class Name

-The class name pertains to a namespace in which we can associate a coherent set of methods and data.
+The class name pertains to a namespace in which we can associate coherent methods and data.
 In our code example, both ClassA and ClassC pertain to a class's namespace.
 Java uses a PascalCase naming convention for classes.

 Class keyword